Updated: Apr 12

 The opposite is what happens when a diet has a high glycemic load; decreased HDL level, and high blood sugar levels (with increased diabetes).

-This is why a person living with PCOS should have more low glycemic index foods like whole grains such as pulses, legumes, brown rice, vegetables and fruits.
-They should also avoid sugary foods or foods with a high glycemic index such as pastries, chocolates, sweets, over-processed foods etc.
+This is why a person living with PCOS should have more low glycemic index foods like whole grains such as pulses, legumes, brown rice, vegetables, seeds and certain fruits.
+They should also avoid sugary foods or foods with a high glycemic index such as pastries, chocolates, sweets, over-processed foods etc. This is a very good PCOS treatment approach.

 A high intake of protein, fat, and sodium is seen in people who ate less frequently during the day.
 Most micronutrients and macronutrients will be lacking when meals especially breakfast are skipped.